-It can be hard to re-create that classic bistro feel outside of France, but this intimate spot at the heart of busy Dublin has managed to get the mix of bustle and tranquillity just right.
+It can be hard to re-create that classic bistro feel outside France, but this intimate spot at the heart of busy Dublin has managed to get the mix of bustle and tranquillity just right.
 A mix of warm brick walls dotted with black-and-white snaps of French film stars from the 1950s and wood paneling with tongue-in-cheek French movie posters keeps the vibe informal.
-A quick glance at the gilt-framed, mirrored menu reveals that this kitchen is all about rich, evocative French fare—two winners are the poached saddle of rabbit and the pan fried hake with gruyere and crab crust.
+A quick glance at the gilt-framed, mirrored menu reveals that this kitchen is all about rich, evocative French fare—two winners are the duck confit with cabbage and a blackberry vinaigrette and the panfried hake with Gruyère and crab crust.
 The rhubarb crème brûlée is a clever Irish take on the Gallic standard.
-Lunch is great value, and keep an eye out for adventurous plats du jour and lively wine list.
+Lunch is a great value, and keep an eye out for adventurous plats du jour and lively wine list.